AlexGrisin/qa-js-internship/tasks/api.md

 ## Required Tasks

+Cover user scenarios with API tests using Cypress and/or PlayWright test automation frameworks:

 - [ ] **1.** Should register a new account
 - [ ] **2.** Should log in with existing account
 - [ ] **3.** Should get list of users (GET /users)